KonstantinSimeonov/tsx-control-statements/README.md

 | 3.1.x              | tests _passing_        |
 | 3.2.x              | tests _passing_        |

-## Feedback appreciated!
-- Got a problem getting things rolling or having a suggestion?
-You're welcome!
-Reach me at [gitter chat](https://gitter.im/tsx-control-statements/Lobby).

-## Do `.tsx` files compile successfuly?
+## It compiles `tsx`
-- Yup, control statements transpile to type correct typescript before type checking
+- Control statements transpile to type correct typescript before type checking
-- Note: editors like visual studio code cannot infer that some additional transpilation will occur and will complain
-    - You can check out a workaround [here](./test/tsx-cases/for.tsx)
+	- Editors like visual studio code cannot infer that some additional transpilation will occur and will complain (check out a workaround [here](./test/tsx-cases/for.tsx))
-- Test it: `yarn build && yarn test`
+- Test it: `yarn && yarn build && yarn test`
-    - This command will compile and run the tests, some of which will compile the files in `tests/tsx-cases`, which are typescript files with jsx control statements used in them.
     - **Tests include behaviour compatibility tests with `jsx-control-statements` and tests whether tsx control statements render the same elements as components using plain ts in tsx.**
-- Typings: `index.d.tsx`

-## Can it compile `.js` or `.jsx` files?
-- Yup, just add `"allowJs": true` to the compiler options in your `tsconfig.json`.

-## I see the tests are writen with React, can I use this with something else (Vue for example)?
-- The transformer itself has no dependency on React, Vue or other frontend frameworks.
-It can be used to transform jsx for whatever purposes.
+## It compiles javascript `jsx`
+- Setting `"allowJs"` to `true` in `tsconfig.json` should do the trick.

+## No dependence on any frontend framework
+- The transformer works solely on the typescript ast and has nothing to do with React, React Native, Vue and so on.
+It just transforms jsx.

-## What typescript/javascript code is emitted?
+## What code is emitted?

-### If
-- Transpiles to ternary operators
+### If - Ternary operators

 ```tsx
 const SongRelatedThingy = ({ songList }: { songList: string[] }) => (